Mats Näslund

 Mats Torsten Näslund (born 31 October 1959), nicknamed "Le Petit Viking", is a Swedish former ice hockey player.
 He played as a left winger.
-Despite his small size at only five feet and seven inches, Näslund is best known for being one of the top forwards with the National Hockey League's Montreal Canadiens from 1982 to 1990.
+Despite his small size at only five feet and seven inches, Näslund is best known for being one of the top forwards with the National Hockey League (NHL)'s Montreal Canadiens from 1982 to 1990.
 In addition to the Canadiens, Näslund played for Timrå IK, Brynäs IF, and Malmö IF of the Swedish Elite League, and HC Lugano of the National League A between 1975 and 1994.
 He made a short NHL comeback attempt in 1995 with the Boston Bruins following the 1994–95 NHL lockout, and retired after the season's conclusion.

 In 1986, he won the Stanley Cup with the Canadiens, and he won the Lady Byng Trophy in 1988.
 He is a three-time Le Mat Trophy champion, once with Brynäs in 1980, and leading Malmö to its only championship wins in 1992 and 1994.
 Internationally, he won gold medals at the 1991 World Championship in Finland and the 1994 Winter Olympics in Lillehammer, making him a member of the prestigious Triple Gold Club.
 He was inducted into the IIHF Hall of Fame in 2005.

 NHL career

-Näslund was selected in the second round as the 37th overall pick in the 1979 NHL Entry Draft, by the Montreal Canadiens.
+Näslund was selected in the second round as the 37th overall pick in the 1979 NHL entry draft, by the Montreal Canadiens.
 After playing for three more years in Sweden, he joined the Canadiens for the 1982–83 NHL season.
 He was the first European-born player to play for the Canadiens.

 In his rookie season of 1982–83, Näslund scored 71 points in 74 games, becoming the Canadiens' third leading scorer behind Guy Lafleur and Ryan Walter, who had 76 and 75 points respectively.
 That year, he was recognized as the left winger on the NHL All-Rookie Team.

 His offensive abilities quickly endeared him to Montreal fans, and he was given the nickname of "Le Petit Viking" (The Little Viking), a reference to his Nordic heritage and his short stature.
 Teammate Mario Tremblay jokingly said when Näslund arrived that the Habs only received half of a player and the other half would arrive later.